anil-ajax/New-Component-ReactJs/README.md

 ## New component in React Js
 New componnet Person has been created and used in app.js

-### Followign are the commands to create Hello-world app and adding new component
+### Following are the commands to create Hello-world app and adding new component

+We will use npm to create react app so isntall node first.

+Now go to node command interface and run these commands:

+Install create-react-app command:
+npm i -g create-react-app

+Now use create-react-app command to create your hellow-world application: create-react-app hellow-world